sonic1200/PimpMyJira/README.md

 # Future

-- ~~Remove the 'timer' for parsing the DOM and find a way to bind to the success to the last Ajax call to render the new DOM.~~ (DONE in v2.0)
 - The userscript should be compatible with 'native' Google Chrome user script system. (without using TamperMonkey)
 - Be able to add different color on each components randomly.
 - Retreive the list of components for a project and give color attribute which is unique for each.